-TPVI, a wholly-owned Subsidiary of TPI, is the company that was awarded the winning bid for the privatization of the 25.3-hectare Naga Power Plant Complex (NPPC) located at Naga City, Cebu.
+TPVI, a wholly-owned Subsidiary of TPI, was awarded the winning bid for the privatization of the 25.3-hectare Naga Power Plant Complex (NPPC) located in Naga City, Cebu.
 The company was incorporated on October 8, 2007.

 On July 16, 2018, TPVI embarked on the rehabilitation of the 44.580-MW (rated capacity) diesel plant.
 On August 7, 2020, TPVI commenced commercial operations and was first dispatched based on an offer into the WESM on August 26, 2020.